loremipsum/mocking-hans/README.md

 Hans-related things in a separate directory _and_ install the Hans with the `--save-dev` (for npm) / `--dev` (for yarn) flag.
 The additional flags prevents Hans from being shipped in production.

+> Keep in mind that running Hans this way requires you to pass the `--project api/tsconfig.json` flag when starting Hans
+> to ensure the proper tsconfig to be used.

 In case of an Angular application consuming the Twitter API your structure might look like this:

 ```